Drug Interactions With ORKAMBI® (lumacaftor/ivacaftor)

 Antibiotics1

-• Concomitant use of ORKAMBI may decrease the exposure of clarithromycin and erythromycin, which may reduce the effectiveness of these antibiotics.
+• Concomitant use of ORKAMBI may decrease the exposure of clarithromycin, erythromycin, and telithromycin, which may reduce the effectiveness of these antibiotics.
 Consider an alternative to these antibiotics, such as ciprofloxacin, azithromycin, and levofloxacin

 Antifungals1